 Existing airports will be improved and new ones will be strategically developed to address future demand.
 Existing airports will be upgraded to meet aerodrome design safety standards set by international and local airport authorities, including development and improvement of access roads.
-Bundling of airports as possible PPP projects will be pursued to encourage private sector investments.
+Bundling of airports as possible Public-private Partnerships (PPP) projects will be pursued to encourage private sector investments.